Want the perfect workout program?

 You do not need to take an ice bath if you're involved in low-intensity exercise as it does not accumulate enough muscle damage to warrant its use.

-Getting in a bathtub filled with ice increases your heart rate and blood pressure and can have a profound effect on respiratory rate12.
-If you currently have high blood pressure, heart disease, or cardiovascular disease, an ice bath can be too great of a shock to your system.
+Getting in a bathtub filled with ice increases your heart rate and blood pressure and can have a profound effect on respiratory rate14.

 After looking at all the evidence, cold water immersion seems to have some benefits but likely isn't right for everyone.

 It also has similar perks to an active recovery workout, which is another, much cheaper, option.
-In fact, "Is The Ice Bath Finally Melting" is the title of a review that concluded cold water immersion provides no better benefits than an active recovery session13.
+In fact, "Is The Ice Bath Finally Melting" is the title of a review that concluded cold water immersion provides no better benefits than an active recovery session15.

 If you want to skip the cold dip but still promote muscle recovery, opt for active recovery workouts, such as walking, biking, or using the elliptical or stair climber at a slower, steady pace.
 In addition, prioritize protein, get enough sleep, and drink plenty of water.